danielgoncalvesdutra/data-cleaning/README.md

 Hi!

-In this repository you'll find four files,
+In this repository you'll find two folders for each,

-"Dirty Data.xlsx" and "Clean Data.xlsx" are the dirty and clean data for the first data cleaning.
+"Sold-Units" is the simpler data cleaning.

-"San-Francisco-Boba-Tea-Shop-Location-Info-Dirty.css" and "San-Francisco-Boba-Tea-Shop-Location-Info-Clean.xlsx" are the data for the second data cleaning.
+"Boba-Tea-Shop" is a little more complex data cleaning.

 This data cleanings were done by me while studying to get my Google Data Analyst certificate.